deepskystacker/DSS/Installers/README.txt

 9. Bug fix: Monochrome JPEG and PNG images wouldn't load.

 10. Show white clipping and dark clipping in the Processing panel editing function as Red and Blue respectively.
-Provide and option to enable/disable this.
+Provide an option to enable/disable this.

 11. Bug fix: Error processing colour TIFF files - code was chacking for CFA information when it should not have.